What you can do for your tax matters to be in order

 In order to reduce tax risks, it is always sensible to check thoroughly the other party’s background of the transaction and the circumstances thereof.
 We shall recommend giving special attention to the price of the goods or services provided, if this is considerably lower or higher of the market price and economic justifications for the disparity in prices are lacking.
 If doubts remain, we shall recommend giving up such transactions and consider finding more trustworthy parties of transactions.

 Public databases for conducting background research on counterparties

-The background check of your transaction party is useful to you for you may be sure that:
+The background check of your transaction party is useful for you because then you can be sure that:

 your transaction partner can supply goods or provide services in agreed conditions at the right time, at the acceptable volume, of the required quality;

 if you have further pretensions related to the goods/services, your transaction partner continues operating and is able to rectify deficiencies;

 if your transaction partner cannot guarantee the abovementioned, you shall not face a problem with the other cooperation partners and you shall not damage your or your company’s reputation;